ramala/check-stock-level-test/README.md

  Spring recommends constructor injects rather than @Autowiring so used constructors.
 The Spring team generally advocates constructor injection as it enables one to implement application components as immutable objects and to ensure that required dependencies are not null.
+ Also enforces single responsibility principle of SOLID principles.